halls7588/Code-for-the-6-Steps-to-ERC20-Tokens-and-ICO-Smart-Contracts-Tutorial/README.md

 If you find a bug or issue in the code, Please feel free to raise an Issue and i will get to it in a timely manner.
 No spacific template is required, please be as detailed as possible as it will make tracking the issue down that much easier.
 [Raise an Issue](https://github.com/halls7588/Code-for-the-6-Steps-to-ERC20-Tokens-and-ICO-Smart-Contracts-Tutorial/issues)

 ## Additional Help or General Quiestions
 Feel free to message me here for questions or help with the token.
-Also aviailable for some contracting or ICO advisor work IF I believe in your idea/product.
+Also aviailable for some contracting or ICO Technical advisor work IF I believe in your idea/product.
 In that case i prefer you contact me through my [Linkedin](https://www.linkedin.com/in/stephen-hall-3749b062/)

 ## Authors